Hakump/License-Plate-Recognition/README.md

 # License Plate Recognition

-Our `CS766: Computer Vision` course project.
+This is Our `CS766: Computer Vision` course project.

-See more detailed introduction https://github.com/Hakump/License-Plate-Recognition/wiki
+See more details here: [Link](https://github.com/Hakump/License-Plate-Recognition/wiki)